xenova/transformers.js/examples/extension/README.md

     npm install
     ```

-1. Add your model files to `./public/models/`.
-For this demo, we use [distilbert-base-uncased-finetuned-sst-2-english](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english/tree/main) from the Hugging Face Hub.
-It should look something like this:
-    ```
-    distilbert-base-uncased-finetuned-sst-2-english/
-    ├── config.json
-    ├── tokenizer.json
-    ├── tokenizer_config.json
-    └── onnx/
-        ├── model.onnx
-        └── model_quantized.onnx
-    ```

-1. Add the WASM files to `./public/wasm/`.
-You can download them from the jsDelivr CDN [here](https://www.jsdelivr.com/package/npm/@xenova/transformers?tab=files&path=dist):
-    ```
-    ort-wasm.wasm
-    ort-wasm-simd.wasm
-    ort-wasm-simd-threaded.wasm
-    ort-wasm-threaded.wasm
-    ```
 1. Build the project:
     ```bash
     npm run build
     ```

 1. Add the extension to your browser.
 To do this, go to `chrome://extensions/`, enable developer mode (top right), and click "Load unpacked".
 Select the `build` directory from the dialog which appears and click "Select Folder".

 1. That's it!
 You should now be able to open the extenion's popup and use the model in your browser!